A sophisticated WiFi auditing library for ESP32 microcontrollers

 Half-Handshakes and Smart Pivot

-When an M2-only handshake is captured, the engine automatically executes a Smart Pivot:
+The engine immediately executes a Smart Pivot:

-- Captures the complete 4-way handshake on reconnection
+- Captures the complete M1+M2 on reconnection

 Hidden Network Discovery